amososwom/cli-application/README.md

 #### By *Amos Omwando Oswo*

 ## Description
- * this is a project meeking infalation as it has one token that anyone gets a share when craetes an accont, and the more the share the more the token price increses
+ * This is a project seeking inflation as it has one token that anyone gets a share when creates an accont, and the more the share the more the token price increases
 ## How to Use
- * Hello for you to use/access youll pass some couple of requirments below, then continue with this instruction here:
+ * Hello for you to use/access you pass some couple of requirements below, then continue with this instruction here:
 ### Requirements

 * A computer with a bash terminal and Python3 installed.